oianmol/jettwitter/README.md

 ### Submission for Compose Hackathon.

+Note: This project is only for learning purposes, I do not in anyway want to promote anything that breaks the laws/piracy etc.!

 Functionality:
 * Recreated the UI for the basic twitter mobile app UI elements
 * Used Dagger Hilt for the first time.